CosmosDB/labs/java/technical_deep_dive/05-troubleshooting_failed_requests.md

 1. Back in the code editor tab, locate the following line of code:

-    ```csharp
+    ```java
-    FeedOptions options = new FeedOptions
+        FeedOptions options = new FeedOptions();
-    {
-        EnableCrossPartitionQuery = true,
-        MaxItemCount = 1000,
-        MaxDegreeOfParallelism = -1,
-        MaxBufferedItemCount = -1
-    };
+        options.setEnableCrossPartitionQuery(true);
+        options.setMaxItemCount(1000);
+        options.setMaxDegreeOfParallelism(-1);
+        options.setMaxBufferedItemCount(-1);
     ```

     Replace that line of code with the following code:

     ```csharp
-    FeedOptions options = new FeedOptions
+        FeedOptions options = new FeedOptions();
-    {
-        EnableCrossPartitionQuery = true,
-        MaxItemCount = 1000,
-        MaxDegreeOfParallelism = -1,
-        MaxBufferedItemCount = 50000
-    };
+        options.setEnableCrossPartitionQuery(true);
+        options.setMaxItemCount(1000);
+        options.setMaxDegreeOfParallelism(-1);
+        options.setMaxBufferedItemCount(50000);
     ```

     > Parallel query is designed to pre-fetch results while the current batch of results is being processed by the client.
-The pre-fetching helps in overall latency improvement of a query. **MaxBufferedItemCount** is the parameter to limit the number of pre-fetched results.
+The pre-fetching helps in overall latency improvement of a query. **setMaxBufferedItemCount** is the parameter to limit the number of pre-fetched results.
 Setting MaxBufferedItemCount to the expected number of results returned (or a higher number) allows the query to receive maximum benefit from pre-fetching.

-1. Save all of your open editor tabs.
+1. Save all of your open editor tabs, and click run.

-1. In the Visual Studio Code window, right-click the **Explorer** pane and select the **Open in Command Prompt** menu option.

-1. In the open terminal pane, enter and execute the following command:

-    ```sh
-    dotnet run
-    ```

-    > This command will build and execute the console project.

 1. Observe the output of the console application.